Book a car seat/ travel system/ babywearing appointment here

 Are there any sleep sacks that are not safe for use?

 Although most sleep sacks are safe, there are a few that one should avoid.
-Sleep sacks that have sleeves are not recommended as they can restrict the baby’s movement in potentially dangerous situations.

-There are also a few sleep sacks on the market that are labelled as “sleep sacks” or “sleeping bags” but perform like a swaddle with the baby’s arms inside the sleep sack.
+There are a few sleep sacks on the market that are labelled as “sleep sacks” or “sleeping bags” but perform like a swaddle with the baby’s arms inside the sleep sack.
 These are dangerous for baby’s older than 2 months old as if the baby rolls over; he/she will not be able to manoeuvre themselves into a safe position and this increases the risk of accidental suffocation and Sudden Infant Death Syndrome (SIDS).

 WHICH? recently did a study on sleeping bags/ sacks.
 WHICH? is a United Kingdom brand name that tests products, highlights inferior products, and offers independent advice.